 Covers of the processes of geochemistry, including equilibrium, saturation, precipitation, crystallization, partitioning, fractionation, dissolution, buffering, pH, and redox processes as these relate to the geochemistry of water, the atmosphere, and the solid Earth.
 Application of thermodynamic principles to geochemistry.
-Prerequisites: CHEM 101/102(100) or 121/122(120); ESCI 171; ESCI 172 or AQUA 101/102 or 100.
+Prerequisite: ESCI 276.
 Three credits and lab.
-Offered in alternate years.